Best Künefe in Istanbul: 10 Dessert Shops to Try

 10. Kaşıbeyaz Bosphorus

 A different animal from the rest of this list.
-Kaşıbeyaz Bosphorus is a fine dining restaurant with sweeping Bosphorus views and, yes, a great künefe.
+Kaşıbeyaz Bosphorus is a fine dining restaurant on the waterfront in Yeniköy, well up the European shore, with sweeping Bosphorus views and, yes, a great künefe.
 There is something Cinderella-esque about the setting; if a proposal is in your plans, this is the spot.
 For more rooms with that kind of view, see our guide to the best Bosphorus restaurants in Istanbul.

 Where to go from here

-No trip to Turkey feels complete without this cheese-filled, syrup-soaked dessert, and the ten shops above are where we send people first.
+The ten shops above are the strongest starting points for künefe in Istanbul.
 For the rest of the city’s sweet map, our guide to the best dessert shops in Istanbul carries on from here.